aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-gradient-addition/vertical/_index.md

 ---
-title: How to Add Vertical Gradient in Java XPS
+title: How to Add Gradient: Vertical Gradient in Java XPS
-linktitle: How to Add Vertical Gradient in Java XPS
+linktitle: How to Add Gradient: Vertical Gradient in Java XPS
 second_title: Aspose.Page Java API
-description: Learn how to add vertical gradient in Java XPS using Aspose.Page.
-Follow this step‑by‑step guide to enhance your document’s visual appeal.
+description: Learn how to add gradient to shape in Java XPS using Aspose.Page.
+Follow this step‑by‑step guide to create vertical gradients and enhance visual appeal.
 weight: 12
 url: /java/xps-gradient-addition/vertical/
-date: 2025-12-25
+date: 2026-03-13
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Add Vertical Gradient in Java XPS
+# How to Add Gradient: Vertical Gradient in Java XPS

 ## Introduction
-In this tutorial you’ll discover **how to add vertical gradient** to XPS documents when working with Java.
-Applying a vertical gradient can dramatically improve the visual impact of your reports, invoices, or any printable content.
+In this tutorial you’ll discover **how to add gradient**—specifically a vertical gradient—to XPS documents when working with Java.
+Applying a vertical gradient can dramatically improve the visual impact of reports, invoices, or any printable content.
 We’ll walk through each step, from setting up the project to saving the final XPS file, using the powerful Aspose.Page for Java library.

 ## Quick Answers
 - **What does a vertical gradient do?** It creates a smooth color transition from top to bottom of a shape.